Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Near-optimal tensor methods for gradient norm minimization

 \subsection{Near-optimal tensor methods with respect to the initial objective residual}

-In this section we build up from Algorithm~\ref{alg:MSN} to develop a near optimal algorithm for which we can provide explicit complexity bounds for the approximation of a stationary point.
-The obtained oracle complexity bound matches that of the lower bound presented in~\cite{grapiglia2019tensor} up to a logarithmic factor.
-The basic assumption is that the starting point $x_0$ satisfies $f(x_0) - f^* \le \Delta_0$.
+In this subsection, we build up from Algorithm~\ref{alg:MSN} to develop a near-optimal algorithm for which we can provide explicit complexity bounds for approximating a stationary point.
+The obtained oracle complexity bound matches up to a logarithmic factor the lower complexity bound presented in~\cite{grapiglia2020tensor}.
+This subsection focuses on complexity bounds that depend on the initial objective residual.
+Thus, the basic assumption is that the starting point~$x_0$ satisfies~$f(x_0) - f^* \le \Delta_0$.